Skeletor48/tiny-period-checker/README.md

 #### What it does actually

  With tiny-period-checker we can calculate if a client needs to be contacted soon since it has been contacted (in the code we use the 'clientTouchedAt' property) in the previous period but not in the current one ('Upcoming'), or already reached in the current period ('Done') or it is 'Missed' since it has not been touched in the previous period nor in the current one.
-The periods (in the code we call them 'frequency') could be 'Monthly', 'Quarterly', and 'Anual'.
+The periods (in the code we call them 'frequency') could be 'Monthly', 'Quarterly', and 'Annual'.

  ![](assets/Drawing.jpeg)